Honu Byron: Overview

 - Minimalist feature set may not be enough for some users

-- No paddle included
+- No paddle or pump included

 Construction and Durability

-One of the biggest differences with the Honu Byron is its 4.7” thickness.
+One of the biggest differences with the Honu Byron compared to is its 4.7” thickness.
 While most inflatable paddleboards are 6” thick.
 The thickness of the board can drastically impact its performance and thinner, and thicker, boards have their benefits and drawbacks.

 If all other things (shape, size, materials, etc.) are the same, a thicker board will have a greater carrying capacity and will be stiffer overall.
 Thinner boards lower the user’s center of gravity (increasing stability) and allow for easier engagement of the rails for steering and surfing.

 However, it is very rare to find two boards that are made entirely the same except for their thickness.
 While the example of the two hypothetical boards shows how changing just one variable can impact a paddleboard’s performance, it’s not the whole story.
 The Byron uses a few extra tricks to get the best of both worlds.

 First, Honu uses a woven fabric base layer – which is stiffer and lighter than traditional knitted fabric – along with crossed drop stitching.
 The crossed drop stitching once again reduces weight, but actually increases the overall stiffness, much like the crossed bracing members on a bridge.